Co-Author(s): Kerry Dolan

 Organizations could get the fastest performance by running their applications in memory, but the cost of that would be prohibitive.
 Therefore, IT is continually trying to balance performance with cost and efficiency, striving to service more users and add more business value with less infrastructure and cost.

-ESG validated that the IBM 9150 NVMe-oF solution with IBM b-type storage networking required up to 64% less kernel-level I/O CPU utilization with up to 26% less I/O wait time; we also validated up to 3.4X more I/O CPU efficiency for Oracle databases.
+ESG validated that the IBM FlashSystem 9200 NVMe-oF solution with IBM b-type storage networking required up to 64% less kernel-level I/O CPU utilization with up to 26% less I/O wait time compared with 16G technology; we also validated up to 3.4X more I/O CPU efficiency for Oracle databases.

 If the infrastructure associated with business-critical Oracle workloads is struggling to meet the performance needs of the business, an end-to-end NVMe strategy with IBM can provide significant CapEx and OpEx savings and immediate ROI.
 Leveraging existing FC components and networks makes NVMe/FC an immediately viable alternative for many organizations, enabling them to increase performance without ripping and replacing infrastructure.